Prosecco wine: top picks for 2025

 Vintage Recommended Prosecco Wine Vintage Characteristics

-2022 Millesimato Prosecco Superiore di Conegliano 2022 – Canella Hot and dry summer that led to early harvest.
+2022 Millesimato Prosecco Superiore di Conegliano 2022 – Canella – Italy Hot and dry summer that led to early harvest.
 Resulted in riper fruit, lower acidity and fuller body.

-2020 Prosecco Extra Dry 2020 – Angelo Bartolin Balanced year with good rainfall and sunshine.
+2020 Extra Dry Prosecco Superiore 2020 – Col de Salici – Italy Balanced year with good rainfall and sunshine.
 Very approachable vintage that produced round, aromatic wines.

-Prosecco is a straightforward wine for beginners thanks to its low alcohol, fresh taste, and good value.
-Here are 5 practical tips for getting started:
+Prosecco is a straightforward wine for beginners thanks to its low alcohol, fresh taste and good value.
+Here are 3 practical tips for getting started:

-1. Choose non vintage bottles: these are fruit-forward and easy to drink.
+1. Choose non vintage bottles as they are more fruit forward and easy to drink.

-2. Serve at 43-46°F: this balances the Prosecco ABV and highlights freshness.
+2. Serve it cold at 43-46°F or 6-7°C; this temperature balances the Prosecco ABV and highlights freshness.

-3. Pair with light food: seafood, sushi or fresh cheese work best.
+3. Pair with light food such as seafood, sushi or fresh cheese work best.
 Avoid rich dishes.

 Bonus tip: try the mini Prosecco bottles first!
 They are ideal for tasting different styles without committing to a full bottle.